-A foreign language is not required for completion of the Master's Degree.
+A foreign language is not required for completion of the Master's degree.
 All programs currently offered are nonthesis programs but each requires acceptable performance on the appropriate comprehensive examination which is prepared by a committee in the academic school offering the degree.
 All programs have broadly defined requirements for admission regarding the undergraduate preparation of the student.
 These are included in the descriptions of each program.
 Also included are descriptions of the specific curricula for the programs.

 Graduate courses available at AUM are numbered 600 or above and are open only to those students who have obtained graduate standing.
-The only exception is in the School of Business where some 600 level prerequisite courses are available.
 All graduate level courses (those numbered 600 or above) have as prerequisite to enrollment, either specific courses or graduate standing.